 North Carolina Cooperative Extension and many organizations and stakeholders are working with our communities to develop and expand local food systems across the state.
 Local Foods is a collaborative Flagship Program for the Cooperative Extension Program of NC A&T State University and the North Carolina Cooperative Extension Service of NC State University.
 A new Local Food web portal at localfood.ces.ncsu.edu provides information and links to resources from Cooperative Extension and other NC local food partners.

-North Carolina Cooperative Extension Currituck County Center will be holding a Smart with Money series March 24th and 31st from 6:00 pm – 8:30pm at the Currituck Extension Office in Barco.
-Registration is MORE »
+North Carolina Cooperative Extension Currituck County Center will be holding a Smart with Money series March 24th and April 13th starting at 5:15pm at the Currituck Extension Office in Barco.
+Registration is free, however MORE »

 Registration for the 2015 Northeastern North Carolina Craft Workshop begins on February 7th, 2015 and will be accepted on a “first come-first served” basis until the April 2nd, 2015 deadline.
 Registration forms and MORE »